araobp/data-science/RockPaperScissors.md

 ### 3DCG animation

-Use Blender and GIMP to animate the scene of my edge AI device.
-This is quite a challenge but worth doing.
+I have been using Blender since the COVID19 pandemic for prototyping something in a virtual world.
+This time I use Blender and GIMP to make a digital twin of the edge AI device.

-Video on YouTube
+Animations of the digital twin on YouTube:
 - [Part 1](https://youtu.be/e6F0C5PsM-8)
 - [Part 2](https://youtu.be/bS-bzMsygZQ)